Siddarth-AI/Team-ABA01/README.md

 **Overview**

-This project by Group ABA01 from the MIS 546: Advanced Business Analytics course aims to leverage advanced machine learning techniques to analyze Yelp reviews.
-Our goal is to gain a deeper understanding of consumer sentiments, accurately predict business ratings, and generate personalized recommendations for users.
+This project by Group ABA01 from the MIS 546: Advanced Business Analytics course at Iowa State University aims to leverage advanced machine learning techniques to analyze Yelp reviews.
+We aim to gain a deeper understanding of consumer sentiments, accurately predict business ratings, and generate personalized user recommendations.

 **Objectives**